solislemuslab/solislemuslab.github.io/pages/software.md

     <div class="row-fluid">
         <div class="span5">
             <a href="https://latinxinstat.wid.wisc.edu/">LatinxInStat database</a><br/>
             The LatinxInStat database contains information of Latinx statisticians and data scientists.
-If you identify as Latinx, please add yourself to the database by logging in with Google and creating your profile.
-If you are organizing a statistical conference, please use this database to include a more diverse representation of speakers.<br/>
+If you identify as Latinx, please add yourself to the database.
+If you are organizing a conference, please use this database to include a more diverse representation of speakers.<br/>
-            <br/>Software developed by <a href="https://pages.cs.wisc.edu/~rnelson/">Reed Nelson</a><br/>
+            <br/>Software developed by <a href="https://pages.cs.wisc.edu/~rnelson/">Reed Nelson.</a><br/>
         </div>

         <div class="span2">